fivexl/terraform-aws-cloudtrail-to-slack/README.md

 }
 ```

+## User defined rules to match events

-Module deployment with user-defined rules, list of events to track, and default rule sets
+### Module deployment with user-defined rules, list of events to track, and default rule sets

 ```hlc
 # we recomend storing hook url in SSM Parameter store and not commit it to the repo